-The broadcaster will also have more than one powerful and expensive transmitter, and pay hefty fees to licence each radio frequency it uses.
-But are the days of wireless transmission slipping away?
+The broadcaster will also have dozens of powerful and expensive transmitters, and pay hefty fees to licence each radio frequency it uses from the government (like they own them).

-Visit the website of your favourite station and you’ll likely find an option to listen live online or download sections of the week’s shows for your future listening pleasure.
+Visit the website of your favourite corporate station and you’ll likely find an option to listen live online or download sections of the week’s shows for your future listening pleasure.

 These internet-only stations don’t need a licence to broadcast, the expense of a transmitter, premises to locate it or people to maintain it.
 All they need is a computer, a selection of MP3 music files and to sign up with a firm that provides internet broadcast services.